Perry City Hall * 203 W. Polly Street * Perry, MI 48872-9503 * Phone: (517) 625-6155 * Fax: (517) 625-6157 * Hearing Impaired may Dial 711

 lawn clippings if those items are carefully separated and put in completely different piles.

-Remember, the indicated piles Must Not have any other matter in them.
+Remember, the individual piles Must Not have any other matter in them.

 Paper Refuse bags are available locally at Darling Hardware.